<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3400268&amp;fmt=gif">

 Hashed emails were one of the first solutions offered by ad tech providers to replace third-party cookies.
 Hashing converts opted-in emails into encrypted, unique codes for off-platform targeting.
 Universal IDs, including DSP The Trade Desk's Unified ID, are open-source frameworks built from hashed and encrypted email addresses and translated into permanent user identifiers advertisers can use across the internet.

 Then there are the APIs Google is testing.
 These include the Topics API, which has replaced the original federated learning of cohorts (FLoC) proposal in the Privacy Sandbox, and “first locally executed decisions over groups experiment” (FLEDGE).
 Topics looks at what content a user has consumed for three weeks in an anonymized way and then generates five “Topics” for each week, one of which will be sent in response to an ad request.
-The FLEDGE API auctions run directly on Chrome and therefore don’t rely on tracking consumers across websites to retarget ads.
-Some reports indicate that FLEDGE could provide publishers and advertisers with more transparency into bidding activity and value.
+The FLEDGE API auctions run directly on Chrome and therefore don’t rely on tracking consumers across websites.

 Retail media networks have emerged as another cookieless option.
-RMNs are advertising platforms provided by retailers that can give advertisers access to first-party data—such as point-of-sale and loyalty data—and allow them to reach more specialized audiences.
+These platforms can give advertisers access to first-party data—such as point-of-sale and loyalty data—and allow them to reach more specialized audiences.
 RMNs help advertisers reach in-market shoppers without using cookies by extending the scale of this first-party data beyond the retailer’s owned-and-operated properties.

 Finally, contextual advertising enables brands to serve ads based on a website's content, not on behavioral customer data, using machine learning to predict the right pages to target at the right time.
 As we mentioned above, contextual advertising benefits over legacy behavioral, third-party cookie-based targeting tactics in that it focuses on recent behavior and context.
 This means ads are more likely relevant and timely for the consumer receiving them.